 It has to be about 14 years since I passed my driving test.
 In that time the test has changed significantly.
 Now learner drivers find themselves demonstrating and pointing out car maintenance checks at the start of their driving test.
-I’m afraid it’s not just about the emergency stop, the three point turn or parallel parking anymore.
+I’m afraid it’s not just about the emergency stop, the three-point turn or parallel parking anymore.
 I still struggle with that parallel parking thing!
 The test runs deeper into car care knowledge to help beginners keep their car safe for the road.

 As an “older” driver I like to help beginners on their car maintenance checks.
-Before I could drive I always had an interest in cars, and learnt everything from my dad.
+Before I could drive I always had an interest in cars, and learned everything from my dad.
 He taught me how to change wiper blades, how to change the light bulbs, check oil, coolant and brake fluid levels and how to change a tyre.
 Funny thing nowadays most new cars don’t have spare tyres anymore, mine doesn’t!
 Then again the roads are extremely busy now so it isn’t safe anymore to change a tyre by the roadside.
 It’s advised to call for help, like from an authentic tyre fitting service in Dundee at the Fife Autocentre.

 So what are the essential car maintenance checks that beginners should know?